 How to Use EBT at Whole Foods

-If you don’t have enough money on your EBT account to pay for your full purchase, you can complete the remainder of the purchase with another form of payment.
-You can check the balance of your EBT card beforehand by either inserting the card into an ATM or calling EBT customer service at (888) 356-3281.
+If you don’t have enough money on your EBT card to pay for your entire purchase, you can pay with your EBT card first and then pay for the remaining amount with a different form of payment.
+Before visiting the store, you may want to check your EBT balance; you can do so at an ATM or by calling your state’s EBT customer service line.

 Does Whole Foods Accept WIC?